aldonadi/cs340_projecttwo/README.md

   Raises an exception if either `query` or `newdata` are not dicts.

 * *delete(query)*: Deletes all documents that match the `query` dictionary.
-Returns the number of documents that were deleted.
+Returns a dict in the form:

+      {
+        "success": bool,          # True if at least 1 document was deleted "deleted_count": int      # Number of documents that were deleted }

   Raises an exception if `query` is not a dict.

 ### Testing